novuhq/novu/docs/docs/community/run-locally.md

 ## Running tests

-After making some changes, you can run the tests for the different package using the appropriate CLI commands.
+After making some changes, you can run the tests for the different packages using the appropriate CLI commands.

 ### API